- Cell Biology

 |Risk-based Approach to Manufacturing||✔|

 The production of our Ancillary Material Grade compounds is in accordance with ISO TS 20399 guidelines.
 The synthesis of Ancillary Material Grade small molecules is based on that of the equivalent standard catalog or research use only (RUO) products.
-Using established synthetic procedures allows a wider range of products to be brought to the superior AM-grade than just focusing of the highly risk assessed and time consuming GMP process.
+Using established synthetic procedures allows a wider range of products to be brought to the superior AM-grade than just focusing on the highly risk-assessed and time-consuming GMP process.
 The key differences compared with RUO products include enhanced QC testing, a more detailed QA review and accompanying documentation.
 AM-grade products are manufactured to provide:

 Our GMP (Good Manufacturing Practice) small molecules are produced according to Current Good Manufacturing Practice guidelines.
 In addition to the controls listed above, the following also apply to our GMP compounds: